Maxime-Michel-1999/agents_validation_hub/README.md

-# AI Action Validation Hub
+# One ai-assistant to rule them all

 A centralized validation system where AI agents can submit actions for human review and approval.
 This hub provides a simple way to keep humans in the loop for AI agent actions.